 The term of office shall be three years with one-third of the members elected each year.

-The Senate shall choose its officers and committees upon its own initiative and authority; except that the President of the University, or his/her authorized representative, shall not be eligible for office in the Senate.
+The Senate shall choose its officers and committees upon its own initiative and authority.

 The Senate Policy Committee

-The chairpersons of the standing committees of the Senate and the Senate Chairperson, as presiding officer, shall serve collectively as the Senate Policy Committee.
+The chairpersons of the standing committees of the Senate, the Parliamentarian, the secretary, and the Senate Chairperson, as presiding officer, shall serve collectively as the Senate Policy Committee.